umbraco/UmbracoDocs/Development-Guidelines/umbraco-web.ui-client.md

 This folder contains various client-side assets, most of them are obsolete by now and will over time be merged into the source

 */build*
-Folder containing the compiled and minified bits outputted by Grunt
+Folder containing the compiled and minified bits outputted by gulp

 */docs*
 Automated documentation files by ngdoc project from inline comments in source files as well as from .ngdoc files in /docs/src/